AutoParams/AutoParams/README.md

 In the example above, you can see that the arbitrary test data may eliminate the need for triangulation from tests.

 ---
+## Requirements
+- At least JDK1.8 or higher

 ## Install